-The village of Igls, which belongs to the Alpine City of Innsbruck, was venue for Olympic downhill races in male alpine skiing in 1964 and 1976.
-Still today, women dispute World Cup races - Downhill and super-G - on Mt.
-Patscherkofel, the local mountain.
-Ski stars such as Franz Klammer, Hermann Maier, Renate Götschl and Michaela Dorfmeister were here on the podium.
+Igls, a district of Innsbruck, was venue for Olympic downhill races in male alpine skiing in 1964 and 1976.
+More precisely it is Mt.
+Patscherkofel, where in the last decades ski stars such as Franz Klammer, Hermann Maier, Renate Götschl and Michaela Dorfmeister have been on the podium.
+Still today, women dispute World Cup races - a downhill and a super-G race - on Mt.
+Patscherkofel.

-The almost 2,000 m high peak is easily identifiable by its round top and the transmission mast.
-There are 18 km of ski slopes, including the race track at the Ochsenhang Lift, new World Cup Slope, and the slopes at Heiligwasserwiese, where the popular nighttime skiing is offered.
+The almost 2,000 m high peak of Mt.
+Patscherkofel is easily identifiable by its round top and the transmission mast.
+Thanks to the free ski bus service (with the Welcome Card) it is also easily reachable.
+From Igls, the barrier-free Patscherkofel Cable Car with free Wlan access takes you to the top.
+Among the 18 km of slopes there are the race track at the Ochsenhang Lift, the new World Cup Slope and the slopes at Heiligwasserwiese, where the popular nighttime skiing is offered.

 Opening hours: 8.30 / 9 am - 4 pm

 Altitude: 900 - 1,960 m a.s.l.